 Logistics

 Argo Park has a small parking lot, but spaces can usually be found on weekdays.
-I have visited several weekday afternoons in summer 2018 and found parking up the hill at the lot on Longshore.
-Use the trail to walk down to the Cascades since Longshore is very narrow.
+I have visited several weekday afternoons in summer 2018 and found parking up the hill at the lot on Longshore Dr. Use the trail to walk down to the Cascades since Longshore Dr is very narrow.

 Tube rentals are available from the Argo Canoe Livery.
-Rentals cost $10/tube for 2 hours.
+Rentals cost $14/tube for 2 hours.
 Rental tubes must stay in the Cascades.
 One person per tube, minimum ages 8 and above.
+Shoes (no flip-flops) are required.

-The Argo Canoe Livery is open 9a-8p from Memorial Day through Labor Day.
-From Labor Day through October 8, they are open from 10a-7p on weekends only.
+The Argo Canoe Livery is open 9a-6p from Memorial Day through August 18.
+From August 19 through Labor Day, they are open from 10a-5p.
 The last tube rental is 2 hours before the livery closes.

 Personal Tubes

 Personal tubes are allowed on the Argo Cascades.
 Purchasing your own tubes is a more economical choice if you plan to do it more than once or twice.
-With your own tube, you can continue beyond the Cascades into the Huron River.
+With your own tube, you can continue beyond the Cascades with a calmer Huron River Float.
 Exit points are Island Park, Nichols Arboretum, and Furstenburg Nature Area.
 You cannot tube all the way to Gallup Park as the last one mile does not have a strong enough current.

 There is no minimum age for personal tubes.
-Although, I recommend the Argo Cascades for children who can swim.
+I recommend the Argo Cascades for children who can swim (even with life vests).
 For younger children, I would recommend a double tube or tubes that can be linked.
 I have a knack for drifting out of the current, so my daughter was frequently a pool or two ahead of me.
 With a double or linked tube, you will be guaranteed to stay with your children.

-There is no place to inflate personal tubes at Argo Cascades.
+There is a free air compressor near the restrooms at Argo Canoe Livery.
 With a small SUV, I cannot fit 3 inflated tubes in the back of the car.
-We have an electric pump that I used to partially inflate the tubes at home (one about 80%, one about 50%).
-Then, I purchased a pump that is powered by a car battery to inflate them on site.
+We have an electric pump that I use to partially inflate the tubes at home and a pump powered by a car battery to inflate them on site.
 Battery powered or rechargeable pumps are also available.
 If you use a pump that is powered by your vehicle battery, I recommend leaving the engine running so you don’t drain your battery.
-This happened to my friend on our first visit.

 You will get wet, so wear swim attire.
-I typically wear a t-shirt over my suit.
+I typically wear a t-shirt over my suit to help prevent sunburn and minizing rubbing against the tube.

 Water shoes or waterproof sandals with straps are a must!
 Shoes (non-flip-flops) are required if you are renting tubes, but are optional if you are bringing your own tubes.
 We forgot ours on one visit and went barefoot.
 Aside from rocky terrain under the water, the path from the cascade exit to the path along the cascades is tiny bits of gravel.
 My daughter compared it to stepping on LEGO pieces.
 The asphalt path also gets extremely hot.
 My feet were burning and I had to take breaks when there was grass.